 There are serious long-term complications once a person is alcohol dependent and alcohol withdrawal syndrome can be serious and should be medically reviewed.
 Quitting can be so dangerous, and anyone concerned with their alcohol dependency should consider medical assistance or could face death.
 Acute alcohol withdrawal is a real concern, but with proper help it can be avoided.

 The more severe withdrawal symptoms will require a medical detox and some will need to consider seeking treatment for substance use disorders and addiction treatment.
 Treating alcohol withdrawal can be done at home in mild cases but severe alcohol withdrawal will require medical professionals.
-If you drink heavily and are experiencing any symptoms of the withdrawal process, then seek medical supervision.
+If you drink heavily and are experiencing any symptoms of the withdrawal from alcohol process, then seek medical supervision.

 Alcohol and Other Drugs